 Indicator 5: Authors have no background in InfoSec

 In reality, there are many different domains of information security.
-You mustn’t hold a degree in Computer Science to work for an InfoSec company.
-Common jobs are incident responder, security auditor, security awareness officer, penetration tester, chief information security officer, security code auditor, security analyst, forensics expert, security architect, security consultant, vulnerability assessor and many more.
+A degree in Computer Science isn’t necessarily a requirement to work for an InfoSec company.
+Typical InfoSec jobs are incident responders, security auditors, security awareness officers, penetration testers, chief information security officers, security code auditors, security analysts, forensics experts, security architects, security consultants, vulnerability assessors, and many more.

-Nowadays, information security affects everybody but some people try to milk this topic to make money in a post-Snowden world.
+Nowadays, information security affects everybody, but some people try to milk this topic to make money in a post-Snowden world.
 Articles based on ideological beliefs and hearsay quickly result in myths and insecurity.

 We conclude this article with several tips:

-- Check the professional background of an author, if possible
+- Check the professional background of an author, if possible.

-- Check whether the author only promotes his own articles and tries to create a filter bubble to make money
+- Check whether the author only promotes his own articles and tries to create a filter bubble to make money.

-- Clearly define your goals when talking about information security—you can’t implement everything and there is no state of 100% security
+- Clearly define your goals when talking about information security.
+You can’t implement everything, and there is no state of 100% security.